Your Rights When One Spouse Tries to Empty Out the Joint Bank Accounts

 is taking money from a joint account stealingMany couples have joint bank accounts during their marriage.
 Each spouse has the right to make deposits into the account.
 Generally, each spouse has the right to withdraw from the account any amount that is in the account.
 Spouses often create joint accounts for practical and romantic reasons.
 Practically, the couple is pooling their resources to pay all their bill such as mortgage, car payments, living expenses, and childcare expenses.
 Romantically, joint accounts say both spouses are in the marriage together – even if one earns more than the other.

 Joint accounts usually work well while the marriage is strong.
 Often, though, when a marriage is falling apart, one spouse may try to act fast and withdraw part or all the funds in the account.
 Withdrawals during a separation or a divorce are usually aimed at helping one spouse move while forcing the other spouse to suffer economically.
 In most cases, aggressively withdrawing from a joint bank account won’t give a spouse a long-term advantage.
 The withdrawal may even be used against the spouse making the withdrawal.
-If your ex took money from the joint account, call us today and speak with Adrian Altshuler.
+If your wife or husband took money from the joint bank account, call us today and speak with Adrian Altshuler.

 Can a spouse withdraw money without permission?
 Is it stealing?